agsight

 A mobile app screen displays collected data from Row B in a vertical farm and shows live camera footage of lettuce and basil under grow lights, moisture sensor status, and irrigation controls.

-Rich in nutrients, rich in sustainability.
+rich in nutrients, rich in sustainability.

 Agsight supports hydroponic systems by tracking changes in water nutrient profiles and adjusting inputs based on the specific needs of each crop.
 This precision reduces reliance on chemical fertilizers and can increase yields by up to 25% in fast-growing greens like kale, basil, and arugula within weeks.